CERTCC/SSVC/doc/md_src_files/040_stakeholders-scope.md

 SSVC users should answer the suggested questions for whatever discrete unit of work they are considering.
 There is not necessarily a reliable function to aggregate a recommendation about remediation out of its constituent vulnerabilities.
 For the sake of simplicity of examples, we treat the remediation as a patch of one vulnerability, and comment on any difficulty in generalizing our advice to a more complex patch where appropriate.

-To further clarify terms, "Remediation occurs when the vulnerability is eliminated or removed.
-Mitigation occurs when the impact of the vulnerability is decreased without reducing or eliminating the vulnerability" [@dodi_8531_2020, section 3.5].
+To further clarify terms, “Remediation occurs when the vulnerability is eliminated or removed.
+Mitigation occurs when the impact of the vulnerability is decreased without reducing or eliminating the vulnerability” [@dodi_8531_2020, section 3.5].
 Examples of remediation include applying patches, fixes and upgrades; or removing the vulnerable software or system from operation.
 Mitigating actions may include software configuration changes, adding firewall ACLs, or otherwise limiting the system's exposure to reduce the risk of the impact of the vulnerability; or accepting the risk.

 ### Supplying Patches